donguyengiac/donguyengiac/README.md

 - 👋 Hi, I’m Giac/Jack Do - @donguyengiac
 - 👀 Mechanical/Aerospace Engineering & AI-ML student at Duke University
-- 🌱 This is a collection of random projects that, certainly interested me enough at a point in time to warranty the effort to push to Git, and might interest you.
+- 🌱 This is a collection of random projects that, at some point, certainly interested me enough to warrant the effort to push to git, and might interest you.
-- 📖 A lot of my materials contain resources & lecture notes from MITOCW courses I've studied.
+- 📖 A lot of my materials contain resources & lecture notes from MIT OCW courses I've studied.
 Peruse at will.
 - 🔍 Background of past interests/endeavors/in-depth explorations: Additive Manufacturing, Robotics Applied Machine Learning, Analog Circuit Design, K-12 Engineering Education.

 <!---